euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 #.
 A central C++ core, ``aftershock``, which handles the binary I/O and contains an embedded Python 2.7 interpreter.
 #.
 A set of Python "calculation scripts" which define the actual post-processing calculations to be carried out.
 #.
-A purpose-made Python plotting package ``afterplot`` which is based on ``matplotlib``.
+A purpose-made Python plotting package ``afterplot`` which is based on ``matplotlib`` [Hun07]_.

 **FIGURE??**

 As the entire binary dataset is too large to fit in memory at once the ``aftershock`` core operates frame-by-frame, stepping time-wise through the data.
 At each frame it decodes the raw binary data and calls defined functions from the calculation scripts which have been loaded.
-These scripts access the raw data for this frame through a simple API which returns lists of floats and carry out the required calculations.
-The scripts generally with heavy use of the ``ndarrays`` provided by ``numpy`` [Wal11]_ to carry out efficent element-wise operations.
-As well as decoding the binary data and maintaining the necessary state for the scripts from frame-to-frame, the ``aftershock`` core optimises the order in which the results files are processed to minimise the number of passes required.
+These scripts access the data for the frame through a simple API provided by ``aftershock`` which returns lists of floats.
+The actual post-processing calculations defined by the scripts generally make heavy use of the ``ndarrays`` provided by ``numpy`` [Wal11]_ to carry out efficent element-wise operations.
+As well as decoding the binary data and maintaining the necessary state for the scripts from frame-to-frame, the ``aftershock`` core also optimises the order in which the results files are processed to minimise the number of passes required.

 The split between ``afterplot`` and a set of calculation scripts results in an architecture which:

 a.
 Has sufficent performance to handle large amounts of binary data.
 b.
 Has a core which can be reused across all models and analyses.
 c.
-Allows "users", i.e. seismic engineers, to define the calculations required in a high-level language.
+Provides the required high-level language for "users", i.e. the seismic engineers defining the calculations.
 d.
 Hides the complex binary file-format entirely from the users.
 e.
 Enforces modularity, separating the post-processing into individual scripts which cannot impact each other.

-With Python selected as the calculation scripting language a number of plotting packages immediately became options but ``matplotlib`` [Hun07]_ stood out for its wide use, "*publication quality figures*" [Hun07]_ and the sheer variety and flexibility of plotting capabilities it provided.
-Development of the post-processing toolset could have ended at this point, leaving the script engineers to utilise ``matplotlib`` directly as required.
-However ``matplotlib's`` versatility comes with a price in complexity and the API is not particularly intuitive; requiring seismic engineers to learn the details of this did not seem to represent good value for the client.
+With Python selected as the calculation scripting language a number of plotting packages immediately became options.
+However ``matplotlib`` [Hun07]_ stood out for its wide use, "*publication quality figures*" [Hun07]_ and the sheer variety and flexibility of plotting capabilities it provided.
+Development of the post-processing toolset could have ended at this point, leaving the script engineers to utilise ``matplotlib`` directly.
+However ``matplotlib``\'s versatility comes with a price in complexity and the API is not particularly intuitive; requiring seismic engineers to learn the details of this did not seem to represent good value for the client.
 It was therefore decided to wrap ``matplotlib`` in a package ``afterplot`` to provide a custom set of very focussed plot formats.

 Plotting Architecture
 ---------------------
-``afterplot`` provides each type of plotting functionality as a separate plotter class, with the user (i.e. the engineer writing a calculation script) creating an instance of this class to generate a plot.
-All plotter classes inherit from a ``BasePlot`` class **FIGURE**.
-This base class is essentially a wrapper for a ``matplotlib`` ``Figure`` object which represents a single plotting window plus the ``Axes`` objects which represent the plots or sub-plots this contains.
+``afterplot`` provides plotting functionality via a set of plotter classes, with the user (i.e. the engineer writing a calculation script) creating an instance of the appropriate class to generate a plot.
+All plotter classes inherit from a ``BasePlot`` class.
+This base class is essentially a wrapper for a ``matplotlib`` ``Figure`` object which represents a single plotting window, plus the ``Axes`` objects which represent the plots or sub-plots this contains  **FIGURE**.

 At present ``afterplot`` provides only four types of plotter, although these are expected to be sufficent for most current requirements: